Thailand Digital Nomad Visa Guide (2024)

 If you like to party, watch out for drink spiking, especially in coastal towns.

-Thai police (in most cases) do their job properly, especially if the foreigners are the victims.
+Thai police do their job properly (in most cases), especially if the victims are foreigners.

 They really care about their image in the eyes of foreigners, so they do everything in their power to prevent any crimes.
-Even if it comes to that, they’ll make sure the stolen goods are returned.
+So, even if you do end up being a victim of petty theft, they’ll make sure your stolen goods are returned.

 Violent crimes rarely happen in Thailand.
 That is because Thailand has pretty strict laws, and a perpetrator of such crimes might face heavy repercussions.
 Even when violent crimes happen, they seldom involve foreigners.